Eric D. Huntsman: Publications and media

+In early 2023, he and Trevan G. Hatch released Greater Love Hath No Man: A Latter-day Saint Guide to Celebrating the Easter Season.
+He and Deidre Nicole Green have co-edited and contributed to a volume with the University of Illinois Press entitled Latter-day Saint Perspective on Atonement, scheduled to be released in January 2024.

+Organisational affiliation

 Huntsman is a member of the Society of Biblical Literature and the Association of Ancient Historians.

-Huntsman is a member of The Tabernacle Choir at Temple Square and hosts "Mormon Identities" on the Mormon Channel.
+Huntsman has been a member of The Tabernacle Choir at Temple Square.

 From 1996 to 2002, he served in the LDS Church as a bishop of a local congregation (ward) in Provo.